barakb/xap/xap-examples/hola-mundo/README.md

 ### Running with a single data-grid (1 instance)

-- Run the translator (run confguration) -
+- Run the translator (run configuration) -
   This will start an embedded data-grid, with a translator bean

 - Run the feeder (run configuration) -